 Falstaff was a master of the imaginative curse.
 In Henry IV, Part I, the wayward knight calls Prince Hal and others starvelings, whoreson caterpillars, bacon-fed knaves, and bull’s pizzles.
 To many, Falstaff is just the sort of individual one might expect to curse so often and well: crude and hot-tempered, an inveterate drunkard and all-around scoundrel.
 But what if swearing weren’t the mark of an impoverished character or intellect, but rather the sign of a great communicator?
 According to Melissa Mohr, author of Holy Shit: A Brief History of Swearing, letting loose with the occasional expletive is an excellent way of communicating meaning.
-When you swear at someone, This story is from Kinfolk Issue Forty Buy Now Related Stories Arts & Culture Issue 45 Word: Explication An explanation to end all explanations.
+When you swear at someone, This story is from Kinfolk Issue Forty Buy Now Related Stories Arts & Culture Issue 47 Word: Döstädning A Swedish solution to the mess of death.
+Arts & Culture Issue 46 Word: Wintering When to withdraw from the world.
+Arts & Culture Issue 45 Word: Explication An explanation to end all explanations.
 Arts & Culture Issue 44 Word: Anecdata Fact, meet fiction.
 Arts & Culture Issue 43 Word: Knolling The fascinating history of the flat lay.
 Arts & Culture Issue 42 Word: Hyperobject A word for things too huge to name.
-Arts & Culture Word: Negentropy A physicist’s fix for a messy home.
-Arts & Culture Issue 39 Word: Umarell The men who stare at construction sites.